-THE county of York levied a guard for the King of 600 men: For the kings of England had hitherto lived among their subjects like fathers among their Preparations children, and had derived all their security from the dignity of their character and for civil war. from the protection of the laws.
-The two houses, tho' they had already levied a guard for themselves; had attempted to seize all the military power, all the navy, and all the forts of the kingdom; had openly employed their authority in every species of warlike preparation: Yet immediately voted, " That the King, seduced by wicked council, intended to make war against his parliament, who, in " all their confultations and actions, had proposed no other end, but the care of his kingdoms, and the performance of all duty and loyalty to his perfon; that this attempt was a breach of the trust reposed in him by his people, contrary to his oath, and tending to a diffolution of the government; and that who-" ever should assist him in such a war, were traitors by the fundamental laws of " the kingdom."
+and all the forts of the kingdom; had openly employed their authority in every fpecies of warlike preparation: Yet immediately voted, "That the King, fedu-"ced by wicked council, intended to make war against his parliament, who, in " all their confultations and actions, had proposed no other end, but the care of "his kingdoms, and the performance of all duty and loyalty to his person; that "this attempt was a breach of the trust reposed in him by his people, contrary "to his oath, and tending to a diffolution of the government; and that who-"ever should assist him in such a war, were traitors by the fundamental laws of " the kingdom."

-THE armies, which had been every where raifed under pretence of the service of Ireland, were henceforth more openly inlifted by the parliament for their own purposes, and the command of them was given to the Earl of Essex.
-In London no less than four thousand men inlisted in one day \.
-And the parliament voted a declaration, which they required every member to fubscribe, that they would live and die with their general.
+THE armies, which they had been every where levying under pretext of Ireland, the parliament henceforth more openly inlifted for their own purpofes, and gave the command of them to the Earl of Effex.
+In London no lefs than four thousand men inlisted in one day \.
+And the parliament voted a declaration, which they required every member to subscribe, that they would live and die with their general.